daronphang/programming-resources/cloud-computing/AWS/migration/products.md

 - Security and encryption (at-rest and transit)
 - Monitoring and logging

-## AWS Transfer Family (FTP/AS2)
+## AWS Transfer Family

-AWS Transfer Family is a secure transfer service that enables you to transfer files in/out of AWS services.
+AWS Transfer Family is a full-managed and highly-available FTP server that securely scales your recurring business-to-business file transfers to AWS Storage services using SFTP, FTPS, FTP, and AS2 protocols.
 Supports S3 or EFS.
-It is a full-managed and highly-available FTP server.

-FTP protocol is **not supported** as it is too inherently insecure.

 You can configure a custom security policy that aligns with the company's specific security requirements and industry regulations.